Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 Use a comma-separated list for an upper and lower bound.
 You can define a version range either as a YAML list (using square brackets) or as a comma-delimited string.

 - [General range](#general-range) &mdash; Use a comma separated list to specify an upper and lower bound.
-- [Fusion-compatible range](#fusion-compatible-range) &mdash; Include 2.0.0 or greater in your version range to signal compatibility with the <Constant name="fusion_engine"/>.
+- [Fusion-compatible range](#fusion-compatible-range): Include 2.0.0 or greater in your version range to signal compatibility with the <Constant name="fusion_engine"/>.

 #### General range
 In the following examples, this project will run with dbt 1.x.x: